Roger Federer career statistics: Historic achievements

 Federer is the only player to register at least ten titles on three different surfaces: he has 71 hard-court titles, 19 grass-court titles, and 11 clay-court titles.
+His 19 grass-court titles are an all-time men's record, while his 71 hard-court titles are the second-most behind Djokovic.
+He also holds the record for most match wins on grass (192 wins) and hard-court (783 wins).
 He won an unparalleled 11 Grand Slam tournaments (3 Australian Open titles, 4 Wimbledon titles, and 4 US Open titles) of a possible 16 events from 2004 to 2007.
 He reached the finals of all four Grand Slam events in the same calendar year three times in his career in 2006, 2007, and 2009, joining Laver (1969) and later joined by Djokovic (2015, 2021, 2023).
 In the ATP Tour Finals, Federer has won six titles (second to Djokovic) in 10 finals (a stand-alone record) at the year-end tournament featuring the top eight players in the year-end rankings.
 He has qualified for the tournament a record 18 times (appearing at 17 events), including a record 14 consecutive years from 2002 through 2015.
-His 71 hardcourt titles are the most of anyone in the open era (shared with Djokovic), as are his number of match wins on the surface.

 Federer's 2006 season is considered by most tennis experts to be one of the most dominant of the Open Era.
-He won three Grand Slam singles titles, reached the final of the fourth, and won the season-ending Masters Cup.
+He won three major singles titles, reached the final of the fourth, and won the season-ending Masters Cup.
 He won four Masters Series events, winning 12 events of the 17 he entered and making the finals of all but one.
 His overall record was 92 wins and 5 losses.

-Federer became the oldest number-one player on the ATP rankings list (aged 36 and 10 months) in 2018.
-He was later surpassed by Novak Djokovic who became the oldest number-one in ATP rankings in 2024.

-Because of these many accomplishments, Federer is considered by many sports analysts to be one of the greatest tennis players of all time.
+Due to his many accomplishments, Federer is considered by many sports analysts to be one of the greatest tennis players of all time.